Dataran Merdeka is subject to law — Hafiz Hassan

 Ignorance of the law is no excuse.

-* This is the personal opinion of the writer or publication and does not necessarily represent the views of Malay Mail.
+*This is the personal opinion of the writer and does not necessarily represent the views of Malay Mail.